johnOzaare/Recruit/README.md

 ## Contributing

-Thank you for considering contributing to the OSSAdmiral-Recruit.
+Thank you for considering contributing to the OSSAdmiral-Recruit and tech.

 ## Code of Conduct